astro-informatics/s2fft/docs/sampling.rst

 McEwen & Wiaux with Symmetric Sampling (MWSS)
 ---------------------------------------------

-This sampling scheme uses slightly more samples than MW, but still :math:`\sim 2L^2`.
+This sampling scheme uses slightly more samples than MW, requiring an array holding :math:`(L+1)\times 2L` elements (with $2(L^2 - L + 1)$ independent degrees of freedom).
+Asymptotically, we still only require :math:`\sim 2L^2` elements in memory as $L$ increases.
-In exchange, the sample locations possess antipodal symmetry.
+In exchange for slightly higher memory usage, the sample locations possess antipodal symmetry.

 Sample positions are defined by